ArseniAliakseichyk/ESP-c3-zero_projects/Readme.md

 This repository is a collection of small test projects created while learning and experimenting with the ESP-C3 microcontroller.

-> ⚠️ This is not a structured production project.
+> ⚠️ This is not a structured or production-grade project.
-> The purpose of this repo is to store and share personal learning examples.
+> 📌 The repository is intended to document learning progress, test ideas, and experiment with ESP-IDF and related hardware.

 ---

 ## 📂 Project List

 ### 🔸 `eps-joy-point-Led8x8`
-Test project for an 8x8 LED matrix.
+This project demonstrates controlling an 8x8 LED matrix with a joystick.
-Includes a basic LED display using GPIO.
+The joystick controls a single point on the LED matrix, displaying its position as the user moves the joystick.

 ---

 ### 🔸 `eps-joy-ST7735S-bus-point-draw`
-Project to test point-drawing on an ST7735 display over SPI.
+A project to display text and graphical representation of joystick coordinates (`x`, `y`) on an ST7735 display.
+It uses SPI to send a single pixel at a time to the display.

 ---

 ### 🔸 `eps-joy-ST7735S-one-point-draw`
-Another experiment with the ST7735S display using direct GPIO logic.
+Similar to the previous project, but this time using SPI bus communication, where multiple pixels are sent in one package.
+This allows for more efficient display updates compared to sending individual pixels.

 ---